-Get that barbecue flavor year-round with these Slow Cooker Barbecue Baby Back Ribs.
-They are rubbed with a smoky-sweet spice blend and cooked in the slow cooker until these crockpot ribs are fall off the bone tender and then smothered in your favorite barbecue sauce.
+Get that barbecue flavor year-round with this Slow Cooker Baby Back Ribs recipe.
+The pork ribs are rubbed with a smoky-sweet spice blend and cooked in the slow cooker until they are fall off the bone tender.
+Smother those crockpot ribs in your favorite barbecue sauce and enjoy!

-I have been making Barbecue Ribs in the slow cooker, probably ever since I had a slow cooker.
-I’m pretty sure it was one of the first things I learned to cook in my crockpot.
+I’m pretty sure that Barbecue Ribs was one of the first things I learned to cook in my slow cooker.
 Baby Back Ribs benefit greatly from the “low and slow” method of cooking.
-My method is perfect because the ribs get all day to cook and your whole oven isn’t taken up for hours.
+Slow Cooker Ribs are perfect because the ribs get all day to cook and your whole oven isn’t taken up for hours.